rohilrg/COVID19-xray-classifier/README.md

 Different models were trained like VGG16, Autoencoder classifier and InceptionV3.
 In the end InceptionV3 produced the best results.
 ### Note
 To tackle the high imblance of data, different class weights were used.

+## Evalutation and results

+The dataset was divided into train, validation and test set beforhand to ensure the sanity of further process.

+The model was selected while training which had the highest val_accuracy.